Weifelin/Hangman/README.md

 -Handling illegal keys/Filtering the choice of target words.

-Some minor bug might still exist.
+I worked on this project in my early school years, some bugs might still exits.